 57 miles, 8,109 feet of elevation

-This climbing-heavy route is the home turf go-to for Wiles, who resides in the Bay Area town of Fairfax.
+This climbing-heavy route is the home turf go-to for the recent Tour of Gila winner, who resides in the Bay Area, in Fairfax.

 Ride it: Lake Tahoe is a hub for both road riding and mountain biking, and the area boasts many bike shops for easy rentals and local ride advice.
 To find a route that suits your interests and ability level, check out Tahoe.com’s list of 10 Lake Tahoe Road Rides or visit Tahoe South and Tahoe North for ideas on where to rent and ride in the area.